amortensen/dots-protocol/draft-teague-dots-protocol.md

   current on the DOTS server.

 ping:
-: an operator initiated heartbeat like message which will ellicit a response from the DOTS server.
+: an operator initiated heartbeat like message which will elicit a response from the DOTS server.
 This may be used to prove bi-directional communications on an ad-hoc basis.
 For example, a DOTS ping may be used to prove keying material on the DOTS client is valid and may be used to establish signaling